Alex Skotarek

 Alexander Skotarek (born April 2, 1949) is a retired German American soccer defender.
 He played in both Europe and the North American Soccer League during the 1970s and early 1980s.
 He also earned ten caps with the U.S. national team in 1975 and 1976.
+His parents are from Poland.

 Player

 College

 Skotarek attended Michigan State University where he played on the men's soccer team.
 He is tied for seventh on Michigan State's season assists list with nine in 1968.
-That season, Michigan State and Maryland were declared co-champions in the NCAA Men's Soccer Championship after the game remained tied at 2-2 after two overtimes.
+That season, Michigan State and Maryland were declared co-champions in the NCAA Men's Soccer Championship after the game remained tied at 2–2 after two overtimes.

 Club career

 Following college, Skotarek pursued a professional career in Europe.
 He spent at least the 1971 and 1972 seasons with Dutch First Division club MVV Maastricht.
 Prior to the 1973 season, he was transferred from MVV to a Belgian club from Diepenbeek.

 In 1975, he returned to the U.S. and signed with the Chicago Sting of the North American Soccer League (NASL).
 He spent three seasons in Chicago before being traded to the Tulsa Roughnecks.
 He then played with the Roughnecks from 1978 through 1981.
 However, in 1981, he saw time in only one game and retired from playing professional soccer.